Know more about my tutoring

 There are two big answers to this question.
 Firstly, any employee of a company is capable of leaving and therefore can not commit 100% to “being there” for a student over the long term.
 Secondly, any company that hires a tutor must compensate for their own overhead.
 Typically, a tutor’s hourly rate is consistent with the quality of their instruction.
 As a result, no client who chooses a “box” tutoring company receives 100% efficiency of value.
 In other words, the quality of the product you receive is diminished because your dollar goes first to the costs of the company and second to the quality of the tutor.

-That being said, I do sometimes endorse my former students to tutor if I am either unavailable or not a good fit for the applying student.
-But I leave the negotiation of terms and rate to you and my former student privately; I will collect no fee.
+That being said, I do sometimes endorse my former students to tutor if my rate is untenable for clients, or I am otherwise unavailable.
+However, I leave the negotiation of terms and rate to you and my former student privately; I will collect no fee.

 “You are more likely to learn something by finding surprises in your own behavior than by hearing surprising facts about people in general.”